 - Please feel free to ask the pollworkers questions about the polling place setup and voting equipment.
 If you have questions that they are unable to answer, please contact the Elections Office (after Election Day, if possible).

 - If you need assistance in voting due to blindness, disability or inability to read or write, you may have someone of your choice (or two pollworkers) assist you in voting.
 You may not have your employer, an agent of your employer, or an officer or agent of your union assist you in voting [Section 101.051(1), Florida Statutes].
-In addition, accessible touchscreen voting machines are available at each polling place.
+In addition, accessible touchscreen ballot marking devices are available at each polling place.

 - If you do not vote for any candidates or vote for more candidates than are allowed in a contest, only that contest will be affected; any other contests in which the allowed number of candidates are selected will be counted.